belono/miniatureasy/README.md

 MiniaturEasy is a multiplatform GUI app for fast and easy miniature extraction from image files, allowing the user to multiload, view, rotate, crop and save a high quality thumbnail, in just a few clicks.

-Can load all image formats supported by PIL/Pillow and save thumbnails in JPEG or PNG formats.
+Can load all image formats supported by PIL/Pillow and save thumbnails in JPEG, PNG or ICO formats.

 Dependencies
 ------------